-In order to help the Company survive and stabilize, there were substantial and difficult measures taken to address the impact of the Covid-19 pandemic under the Human Resource (HR) agenda, some of which are highlighted below: • There was a net headcount reduction of I, 123 at the end of December 2020 from the end of December 2019 headcount levels.
+In order to help the Company survive and stabilize, there were substantial and difficult measures taken to address the impact of the Covid-19 pandemic under the Human Resource (HR) agenda, some of which are highlighted below:

+- There was a net headcount reduction of 1,123 at the end of December 2020 from the end of December 2019 headcount levels.
 In February 2020, all recruitments were frozen due to cost-cutting measures and later due to the impact of the Covid-19 pandemic.
-The total attrition rate was 32.8% for 2020, with 16% accounting for resignations and voluntary early retirement and the rest accounting for involuntary attrition.

-- We had a talent retention rate of 68%, down from 94% in 2019.
+The total attrition rate was 32.8% for 2020, with 16% accounting for resignations and voluntary early retirement and the rest accounting for involuntary attrition. - We had a talent retention rate of 68%, down from 94% in 2019.
 However, this is due to the deliberate staff rationalization actions undertaken in 2020.
-The Company talent profile remained stable, with an average age of 39 years and average service tenure of I I years, the same as in 2019.
+The Company talent profile remained stable, with an average age of 39 years and average service tenure of 11 years, the same as in 2019.
 Fifty-five percent (55%) of the staff are below 40 years of age, compared to 56% in 2019. - Staff rationalization actions began in June 2020 and continued all of 2020 through involuntary and voluntary staff actions.
-Although these were targeted to impact approximately I,835 staff (40% of the total headcount), this number was reduced to approximately 1,300 staff (28% of the total headcount) to ensure that business needs and new opportunities were catered for. - We had 914 employees who separated from the business due to staff rationalization actions as follows; 138 contracts were not renewed, 520 terminations of probationary contracts, 55 redundancies, 34 employees due to 7 station closures, 93 trainees' contracts terminated, and finally, 74 voluntary retirements.
-The total release cost for the above staff resource actions was USD 5.35M.
-The total payroll savings for the above staff exits in 2020 was USD 2.5M.
+Although these were targeted to impact approximately 1,835 staff (40% of the total headcount), this number was reduced to approximately 1,300 staff (28% of the total headcount) to ensure that business needs and new opportunities were catered for.